Top 10 Arc Flash Mistakes

 NFPA 70E requires employees to use insulated tools when working inside the Limited Approach Boundary of exposed, energized parts where tools might make accidental contact with the energized parts.
 Insulated tools are easy to find, but many toolsets are designed for big equipment that linemen work on and are not well suited for industrial control panels and drives.
 Make sure the tools you select are not too big and bulky for the tasks in your plant.

 4. FAILING TO KEEP UP WITH CHANGES TO THE ELECTRICAL SYSTEM AFTER THE ARC FLASH IS COMPLETED

 Completing an arc flash analysis is often a big and expensive task for most organizations.
 As an arc flash analysis is only good for the moment in time when the data was collected, it needs to be updated whenever major changes are done to the electrical distribution system or every five (5) years according to NFPA 70E.
 If the changes to the electrical system are not tracked over time, the organization will not know what has changed and will be forced to redo the entire analysis.
 Keeping track of changes over time identifies what areas of the analysis need to be updated, saving the organization considerable money.

 5. FORGETTING THE ARC FLASH / ELECTRICAL SAFETY TRAINING

-Not only is electrical safety training required by OSHA, but it’s an important part in fulfilling an arc flash analysis or electrical safety program.
+Not only is electrical safety training required by OSHA, but it’s an important part of fulfilling an arc flash analysis or electrical safety program.
 Once the labels are on, workers need to know how to properly understand the program and read the labels in addition to proper use care for their PPE.
-The need for every worker to understand electrical safety for their equipment and tasks in particular can not be over-stated.
+The need for every worker to understand electrical safety for their equipment and tasks in particular can not be overstated.